 In several areas, there are options to avoid the water and instead walk on land.
 However, make sure to remain on the designated trail at all times if opting to go around the water.

-Another reason I suggest doing this hike second, when attempting both Angels Landing and The Narrows in one day, is because you are in control of how long you walk.
+Another reason I suggest completing this hike second when attempting both Angels Landing and The Narrows in one day is that you are in control of how long you walk.

 The Best Way to Experience The Narrows